 8. Lady Bird (2017)

-“Ladybird” is a feisty high school student who’s facing the familiar woes of first love, college applications, and prom night.
-She spends most of the movie unsatisfied as she argues with her mother and dreams of New York City.
+"Lady Bird" (played by Saoirse Ronan) is a feisty high school student who's facing the familiar woes of first love, college applications, and prom night.
+She spends most of the movie unsatisfied as she argues with her mother and dreams of New York.

 Lady Bird may not be as thrilling as being kidnapped or flung into deep space, but it still won multiple Academy Awards in 2018.

 7. Mid90s (2018)

 Starring Sunny Suljic, Katherine Waterston, Lucas Hedges

 It's summer, it's California, and it's young teens living in the past.
 We sense a pattern coming on here... and we're here for it!

 A 12-year-old boy who's already full of angst navigates life between his abusive home and his new older friends at the skate park.
 This retro coming-of-age story boasts unique flair and honesty.
 It's essentially a nostalgic mood board for a life lost in the modern day rush.